phenixdigital/phoenix_storybook/guides/color_modes.md

 };
 ```

-In your own application, when setting the dark mode class to your DOM, make sure it is added on
+In your application, ensure that the dark mode class is applied to your DOM element, particularly on or under your sandbox element:
-(or under) your sandbox/important element.

 ```html
 <html class="storybook-demo-sandbox dark">